 When our time working together comes to a close, I’d love it if you could send me a testimonial for social proof.

-However, some clients do ask me to sign a Non Disclosure Agreement.
-If you want me to stay in the background, that’s absolutely fine; confidentiality and discretion are guaranteed.
+However, some clients (usually the well-known ones, dammit) do ask me to sign a Non Disclosure Agreement.
+If you want me to stay in the background, that’s absolutely fine.
+Confidentiality and discretion are guaranteed.